 What kind of chromosomal disorders are there?

 - Down syndrome (also called trisomy 21) is the most common chromosomal disorder.
-People with Down syndrome can have a wide variety of problems including some degree of intellectual disability — in the past this was called mental retardation.
+People with Down syndrome can have a wide variety of problems including some degree of intellectual disability.
 Most adults with Down syndrome are unable to live completely independently.
 The risk of Down syndrome is greater in older women.
 View a table of risks

 - Trisomy 13 and 18 are less common than Down syndrome, but are much more severe.
 Babies are most often stillborn or die within the first year of life; survivors are severely disabled.
 The risk of these disorders is also greater in older women